Al-Asl/RegexInference/README.md

 ## Introduction

 This work aims to explore new approaches for scaling **PaRESy** by sacrificing `minimality` while preserving `precision`.
 The inference process takes as input a set of positive strings, a set of negative strings, and a cost function.
-It then produces a regular expression that accepts all positive strings, rejects all negative strings, and remains as close to minimal cost based as possible.
+It then produces a regular expression that accepts all positive strings, rejects all negative strings, and remains as close to minimal cost as possible.

 In this version of the work, a simple grammar have been used for the REs: